-One of the great mysteries in Christian writings is the depiction of Jesus as the bridegroom and his follower as the potential bride.
+One of the great mysteries in Christian writings is the depiction of Jesus as the bridegroom and his follower as the potential bride of Jesus.
 This model for the seeker of Jesus is very powerful and rich with teachings.
-Still, its understanding requires putting a little effort into pulling a number or pieces together.
+Still, its understanding requires putting a little effort into pulling a number of pieces together.
 Jesus was aware of the importance of the concept of the bride.
 For instance, in describing the kingdom of Heaven, he compared it to virgins awaiting their bridegroom.

 St. Paul and St. John of the Cross

 Saint Paul further reinforced the concept of the bride of Jesus.
 He stated that, “I have espoused you to one husband, that I might present you as a chaste virgin to Christ.”
 What this relationship might be as a bride was suggested by the Catholic mystic and poet, St. John of the Cross.
 He wrote the beautiful short poem, Dark Night of the Soul, describing the climbing of a hidden inner ladder to experience love as the bride of Jesus.